janosgyerik/code-reviews-in-practice/merge-request-etiquette.md

 Try to review merge requests you receive ASAP.

 The risk of conflicts is higher if the branch becomes outdated.
+The cost of task switching (for the author) is higher the next day, and even higher later.

 Code Review Horror: by the time your merge request is reviewed, other changes in the project put the branch in conflict.

+Code Review Horror: by the time your merge request is reviewed, you already forgot what the merge request was about, and it's hard to refresh your memory.

 ---

-When you're done reviewing, leave a comment in the **Discussion** tab.
+When you're done reviewing, leave a comment in the **Discussion** tab, so that the author knows that the ball is in his court.

 Without an explicit signal, it's not clear when the reviewer is done reviewing.

-Code Review Horror: the coder is waiting for the reviewer, who's waiting for the coder to make corrections...
+Code Review Horror: the coder is waiting for the reviewer to finish reviewing, while at the same time the reviewer is waiting for the coder to make corrections...

 ---

 Try to make the requested corrections ASAP.

 The risk of conflicts is higher if the branch becomes outdated.
+After you are done with corrections, the reviewer has to review again.
+If you let too much time pass, the cost of task switching for the reviewer will increase.

-Code Review Horror: by the time the corrections are done, you already forgot what the merge request was about.
+Code Review Horror: by the time the corrections are done, you already forgot what the merge request was about and it's hard to refresh your memory.

 ---

 When you're done making corrections, don't forget to `git push`.

-Without pushing, the corrections are not visible to anybody else.
+Without pushing, the corrections are only on your computer, not visible anybody else.

-Code Review Horror: the reviewer is waiting for the coder to make corrections, who's waiting for the reviewer to review...
+Code Review Horror: the coder thinks he's done, and waiting for the reviewer, but the corrections are not even visibile yet, as they only exist on the coder's computer.

 ---

 When you're done making corrections, leave a comment in the **Discussion** tab.

-Without an explicit signal, it's not clear when the coder is done making corrections.
+GitLab doesn't send a notification to reviewers on new pushes to the branch.
+And that's normal, because a push doesn't necessarily mean that the branch is ready for the next round of review.
+Only the author can know that, so without an explicit signal by the author, the reviewer cannot know that the branch is ready for the next round of review.

-Code Review Horror: the reviewer is waiting for the coder to make corrections, who's waiting for the reviewer to review...
+Code Review Horror: the reviewer is waiting for the coder to make corrections, while at the same time the coder is waiting for the reviewer to review...

 ---

-Don't make changes to the branch before the review process is completed.
+Don't make changes to the branch while the review is in progress.

-It's a waste of time to review a branch again and again because changes keep coming.
+It's not practical to review something that is still changing.
+A change might invalidate some comments of the reviewer, making it a waste of time.
+After reviewing the entire changeset, if something changes in the middle, there's no easy way to review only the significant part, the reviewer is typically forced to re-read the entire changeset, which is a waste of time.

 Code Review Horror: after reviewing 200+ lines of heavy refactoring, the coder tells you he pushed "just one more" feature.

+Code Review Horror: while commenting on an approach, a new commit comes in that changes the approach, invalidating your comment.

 ---

 Avoid lengthy cycles with more than 3 rounds of reviews and corrections.

-TODO why
+After about 3 cycles of reviews and corrections, both the coder and the reviewer start to get fatigued by the merge request.
+This can lead to mistakes and strain the relationship.
+If there are only minor issues with the merge request, suggest to postpone corrections to a new "cleanup branch".
+If there are serious issues with the merge request, consider to reject and ask for rework from scratch.

 TODO Code Review Horror